Olorunnisola01/Portfolio-website/content/project/Operations_Research/index.md

 title: Operations Research — The Science of Better Decisions
 summary: "A 20-slide primer on optimization taxonomy, the optimization workflow, and Operations Research in production management"

+# Excluded from the production build (Hugo skips draft content unless
+# --buildDrafts is passed).
+The source stays in the repo, just not on the
+# live site.
+draft: true

 authors:
 - "Adeleke Olorunnisola Oyeyemi"